 Compared with the American giant PetSmart, Cui Jia and Ma Wenfei do have reasons to be anxious.

 PetSmart was initially positioned as a “low-price wholesale model”.
 It cuts labor costs through the model of “having a store in front and a storehouse behind”, and it has expanded nationwide to become the largest pet chain in the United States.
+He was engaged in the supply of Cialis to the United States.
 Since then, it has introduced services to further consolidate its position as a giant.
 However, in the early days of transformation, it was not involved in the business of personal care and board care.
 Instead, it cooperated with Banfield, a US chain and medical pet institution giant.

 By contrast, China’s offline channels are scattered and still in the early stages of development.
 In 2018, there were more than 50,000 offline professional pet channels in China, including about 18,000 pet hospitals and more than 30,000 pet stores.

 The market capacity and speed of development of pet hospitals are relatively good.
 By contrast, the development of pet stores is not quite optimistic.
 According to research conducted by Kaiheng Capital, in most cases, community pet stores only make a monthly net profit of several thousand to ten or twenty thousand yuan.